 Lake County Vocational Transition Consortium

 The Lake County ESC Vocational Transition Consortium has been established to provide vocational training for students with multiple disabilities.
 Through this program, students will have opportunities to learn job-related skills and practice them at community training sites.
-This program has four satellite centers: Lake Front Lodge East at Tri Point Medical Center, Lake Front Lodge West in Willowick, Willoughby Technical Center and Perry Manchester West.
+This program has four satellite centers: Lake Front Lodge East at Tri Point Medical Center, Lake Front Lodge West in Willowick, Willoughby Technical Center and Eastside Vocational Class.
 The goal of the program is to provide transition to adult services, graduation from high school and competitive, supported or sheltered employment.

 Vocational Transition Consortium Highlights